Moon sighting in Islam

 Moon sighting (Arabic: رؤية الهلال) refers to the act of observing a new crescent moon and is one of the ways to determine the beginning of a lunar month.
 On the Islamic calendar, a month begins with the first sighting of the crescent moon, involving astronomy in Islamic events and festivals, including Ramadan and Eid al-Fitr.

 Procedure

+National Moon Sighting Committee meeting for Rajab 1447 Hijri in Dhaka presided by Religious Affairs Minister AFM Khaled Hossain.

 United Kingdom

 Whilst Muslim Majority nations usually have a government affiliated department, In the United Kingdom.
 It is often private organisations that provide announcements to the Muslim Community.
 The leading organisation in the UK is the New Crescent Society which works with various Government subsidiaries such as the Royal Observatory Greenwich, The Mayor Of London/London City Gov, The London Eye, HM almanac Office and many more.

 Iran

 The Estehlal Headquarters is the organization and command post based in Iran deploys groups to monitor the sky and identify the crescent of the Moon as per the Islamic tradition of Estehlal.
 This marks the first day of each month on the lunar calendar.
 Estehlal Headquarters was established by the decree of Iran's supreme leader, Seyyed Ali Khamenei, to regulate the practice of Estehlal.
 The Center consists of 150 groups with 700 members.